cxumol/URLinkCat/README.md

 3. Copy & paste ".cf_workers/main.js" to [Cloudflare Workers Quick Edit](https://blog.cloudflare.com/improved-quick-edit/).
 4. Click "Save and deploy" on Quick Edit. (`wrangler` not required)

-Double check double-check if `cf_workers` in "/src/App.svelte" matches your back-end instance.
+Double-check if `cf_workers` value in "src/routes/App.svelte" matches your back-end address.

 Now you should find your instance up and running!